CanonicalLtd/maas-docs/en/nodes-hw-scripts-cli.md

 ## Results

-The command line allows you to not only view the current script's progress but you can also retrieve the verbatim output from previous runs as well.
+The command line allows you to not only view the current script's progress but also retrieve the verbatim output from any previous runs too.

 If you only want to see the latest or currently running result you can use `current-commissioning`, `current-testing`, or `current-installation` instead